 The averaged voltage and current readings for every sampled pulse period are returned in a single data set.
-The figure below shows how spot mean discrete readings are returned as a data set for two pulse periods.
+The following figure shows how spot mean discrete readings are returned as a data set for two pulse periods.
 With all voltage and current readings enabled, four readings are returned for each pulse.
 The measured samples are averaged to yield the mean average readings.
-When time stamps are enabled, a time stamp is included in the data set after each mean reading.
+When timestamps are enabled, a timestamp is included in the data set after each mean reading.

-Figure 92: Returned data set for spot mean discrete readings
+Figure 89: Returned data set for spot mean discrete readings